 These are all important statistics, but a good percentage of the Derby is based on racing luck.
 With such a large field, it’s easy for the race not to go according to plan.
 Some racing fans will just stick with their lucky number or an appealing name.

-The Kentucky Derby is special because it is the only race in America that offers three clear rounds of Kentucky Derby future wagering.
-Bettors can select their picks to win the Kentucky Derby months in advance, and enjoy large payouts if they are correct.
-This is especially a good wager with a horse who breaks its maiden in January or February and hasn’t yet proven itself in stakes company, meaning they will have longer odds.
+Many Vegas sportsbooks also offer Kentucky Derby future wagering.
+Bettors can select their picks to win the Kentucky Derby months in advance and enjoy large payouts if they are correct.
+This is especially a good wager with a horse who breaks their maiden in January or February and hasn’t yet proven itself in stakes company, meaning they will have longer odds.